nikkhvat/nik.khvat.pro/README.md

 A database dump is also included in the `./backend/dumpdump.sql` file.

 Thank you for your interest in my website!
-If you have any questions or feedback, please feel free to contact me.
+If you have any questions or feedback, please feel free to contact me. star me!